GHG REDUCTION Toolkit

 Image Source: Greenhouse Gas Protocol, ghgprotocol.org

-How the Retail Sector Can Reduce Greenhouse Emissions
+How Can SMEs Reduce Greenhouse Emissions

-The retail sector can reduce greenhouse gas emissions in several ways:
+SMEs can reduce greenhouse gas emissions in several ways:

 • Optimize production processes to reduce emissions from the manufacture of goods.